-Anime fans eagerly awaiting to hear that the Overlord Season 2 release date is confirmed may have a while yet to wait.
-Studio Madhouse has yet to announce anything official related to Overlord Season 2, although they also have not declared it will be canceled, either.
-Fans are hoping the Overlord light novels written by Kugane Maruyama may provide enough materials for the Overlord sequel, but at the very least anime fans will have a good idea of what is coming next.
+Anime fans eagerly awaiting to hear that the Overlord Season 2 release date is confirmed have finally received their answer.
+Studio Madhouse finally announced officially that to Overlord Season 2 is not canceled and we should be expecting the new season relatively soon.
+Fans are hoping the Overlord light novels written by Kugane Maruyama may provide enough materials even for future Overlord sequel, but at the very least anime fans will have a good idea of what is coming next.

 All in all, author Maruyama has released nine volumes of the Overlord light novels since July of 2012, and a manga adaptation has been ongoing since November of 2014.
 The light novels have yet to finish the story, and Overlord Volume 9 was released in June of 2015.
 According to Anime News Network, an Overlord English translation for both the light novels and the manga will be released by Yen Press in the spring or summer of 2016.